utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

   (Command)

       A. Move the foloder (using -cd command etc.) including ratio.py and row data.
 (Raw data example is in the repo named ex_N225_index.csv)
       B. Run by -python command.
-(On terminal, "python ratio.py")
+(On terminal, "-python ratio.py")

   (Explanation)